NC State Extension Publications

 Skip to Control

 Cutting off and burning infested stems as soon as they are noticed in the growing season is recommended for control.
 If shrubs have been reinfested year after year, it may be helpful to protect the plants with a pyrethroid insecticide such as permethrin or cyfluthrin.
-This should give adequate control if applied after the new growth has emerged and hardened off sometime from mid-May to early June.
+When used as directed, pyrethroids are very toxic to insects but are not particularly hazardous to humans and pets (other than fish—avoid using pyrethroids around pools, ponds, and streams).
+They should give adequate control if applied after the new growth has emerged and hardened off sometime from mid-May to early June.
 Consult the North Carolina Agricultural Chemicals Manual for specific recommendations.
 Look in the Trees and Woody Ornamentals section, under "Any Plant: Borers."
 Be sure to read and follow all label instructions.

 Other Resources